react-native-tvos/ExpoUITV/README.md

-# Expo UI TV demo for SDK 54
+# Expo UI multiplatform demo

-This is an [Expo Router](https://docs.expo.dev/router/introduction/) SDK 54 project demonstrating the [Expo UI](https://docs.expo.dev/versions/latest/sdk/ui/) package available in SDK 54 and later.
+This is a project demonstrating the production-ready [Expo UI](https://expo.dev/changelog/sdk-56-beta#expo-ui-is-now-ready-for-production) package available in SDK 56 and later.
 The project works on both TV (Apple TV, Android TV) and mobile (iOS, Android).

 The project also uses: